A degree in economics provides you with an array of subject-specific and transferable skills highly sought after by employers

 The largest employer of economists is the Civil Service through the GES.
 The Bank of England also provides vacancies through their graduate programme - see Bank of England Careers.

-Economics graduates also find employment in a range of different areas including:
+Economics graduates also find employment in areas such as:

 - banks (high street and city);